yorgoh/qiskit-metal/README.md

 ### 3. Setup Locally

 ##### 1. Open the correct folder
-To create the environment and install Metal via the terminal or desktop you must be in the `qiskit_metal` folder created by the clone.
-If you are in the `qiskit-metal` folder, there will be an `environment.yml` used by Conda for creating the environment and a `setup.py` used by pip for installation.
+To create the Conda environment and install Metal via the terminal or desktop you must be in the `qiskit_metal` folder you just cloned.

-For the terminal or command line, `cd` into `qiskit_metal`.
+For the terminal or command line, cd into qiskit_metal.

-If you use github desktop, you can open the qiskit_metal folder from the menu `Repository -> Open In....`
+For Github desktop, you can open the qiskit_metal folder from the menu Repository -> Open In....

-##### 1. Create Conda Environment
+##### 2. Create Conda Environment

 Run the commands below to create and activate a new environment with name `<env_name>` with all the necessary library dependencies found in `environment.yml`
 ```